-Area 1-12 - Grick Cavern
+Area 1-12 - Grick Cavern (EL 5): Read or paraphrase the following:

 This elongated and narrow cave can be compared to a hole dug out by a predatory creature.
 Constricted and tapered, the cavern requires a great deal of care to get through.